 Let us touch the dying, the poor, the lonely and the unwanted according to the graces we have received and let us not be ashamed or slow to do the humble work.

-RACE is a 20-day reading program to help young children learn the foundations of reading.
+Reading and Comprehension Enhancement (RACE) is a 20-day reading program to help young children learn the foundations of reading.
 We all know that reading is a skill very much necessary for everyday living.
 Though, it is taught at early stages in schools across the country, it remains true that students, especially among poor communities are struggling with reading and most importantly comprehension.
-After undergoing the 20- day reading program, the students have shown enhanced skills in reading and comprehension.
+After undergoing the 20-day reading program, the students have shown enhanced skills in reading and comprehension.

 Life Skills Development Program